jncc/s2-ard-processor/workflow/README.md

 # If running MPI jobs
-- jasmin-mpi-config.json file (in root of static folder) ** NOTE Paths relative to host.
+- jasmin-mpi-config.json file (in root of static folder)

 {
-    "hostWorkingPath" : "/the/path/mounted/to/working",
     "container" : {
         "location" : "/img/path/imag.simg",
         "mounts" : [